AndersDeath/diary2/000-current.md

 # 08 December - Thursday - Istanbul - Yerevan - 70 day of immigration

 Today I am gonig to Yerevan.
 I cannot say that something significant happened today.
 I just was working on important things.
 For example I did some improvements for DR SMILE. also I proceded preparation for future job seeking.
+I was working on cleaning of code.
+I finally will get new apple headphones today which is amazing.